-Q: What if I improve my High School Rank?
+Q: What if I improve my high school rank my senior year?

-A: The Best of Class Scholarship is offered to Minnesota high school students who achieve a high school rank of 1 or 2 in their graduating class.
-Rank is considered at the time of application for admission only.
+A: The Best of Class Scholarship is offered to Minnesota high school students who achieve a high school rank of 1 or 2 in their class.
+Rank is only considered at the time of application for admission.
 (Students who are homeschooled do not qualify for the Best of Class Scholarship).

 Q: What exactly are the criteria for a RaiseMe portfolio and how does it work?

 A: To be eligible for RaiseMe you must be a U.S. Citizen, complete 15 high school credits, have a 3.2 core GPA (RaiseMe defines core GPA as being in the core academic subjects of English, math, science, and social studies).
 Students must complete a RaiseMe portfolio before the UMD priority deadline of December 15.

 RaiseMe fosters academic, extracurricular, and community excellence by incentivizing students as early as their freshman year in high school.
 Students see their scholarship award increase as they continue to meet academic criteria and as they become more involved in their high school experience.
 While some of the achievement marks may be modest, the full picture of a student's achievements is represented utilizing the RaiseMe portfolio.
 To create your RaiseMe portfolio, please click here.